Kiyoshika/openIDE/README.md

 * Add a new menu `Settings > Language Server` to select a language server to use for the specified language(s) - this will assume the user has them installed and will not install them for you (yet)
   * Probably need to also specify a command on how to invoke/start the language server which is triggered when opening a file type corresponding to the given LSP
 * If LSP is configured when opening relevant file type, need to way to invoke the command, receive information, parse it and display relevant information on the code editor as well as supporting events to click on method names, view references, goto definitions, etc.
+* Possibly throw in the code formatting in this release `Settings > Code Formatting` which will have a similar setup to the LSP (external tool + applies to specific files opened), add a context menu item "Format Code".
+Also add the ability in settings to provide additional arguments to the formatter of choice

 ### v0.6.0 Roadmap
 This release will focus entirely on debugging.